bailey-lab/nano_mamp_pipes/README.md

 1. Set input paths and parameters in the YAML configuration file stored in  /nano_mamp_pipes/analysis/

-The `mips_to_nanopore.yaml` file is the central place for setting up your NanoMAMP Pipes analysis.
+The `mips_to_nanopore.yaml` file is the central place for setting up your NanoMAMP Pipeline analysis.
 Carefully check that you've input the correct paths and resources before running the pipeline.

 In the YAML file, you'll specify:
 *`fastq_dir: /path/to/demuxed_fastq/fastq`